polopolyps/pcmd-tool-export-images/README.md

 [fileserver][] as external image database.

 **This tool is destructive without ability to revert changes, backup the database before attempting to use it.**

+**This tool will remove old versions of the content to allow space to be reclaimed, but since MYSQL never releases storage by default you will have to manually prune the database after the extraction (eg export the database, drop it, and then import it again, see the [mysql documentation][] for more information).**

 ### Installation